-One of the ways Cynthia disconnected was through drugs.
+One of the ways she disconnected was through drugs.
 She started smoking marijuana in Grade 7, then added cigarettes and alcohol to the mix, and was, in her words, “a full-blown party girl” by Grade 8.
 When she enrolled at Merivale High School, she also became extremely promiscuous.
-“That’s what I felt I was—a sexual object,” she says.
+“That’s what I felt I was—a sexual object.”

-Cynthia was thrown another curve when her father, who was remarried and had a new baby, moved to New Zealand.
+She was thrown another curve when her father, who was remarried and had a new baby, moved to New Zealand.
 Cynthia had been living with her father and was besotted with her new baby brother, Matthew.
 She was devastated by their departure.
 At 14, she went back to live with her mother, brother, stepfather and three stepsiblings.
-“After that I only saw my dad every few years,” she says.
-“So I was dealing with abandonment as well.”
+“After that I only saw my dad every few years.
+So, I was dealing with abandonment as well.”

-As if Cynthia hadn’t been through enough, she was date raped at 16 by a 21-year-old man.
+As if she hadn’t been through enough, she was date-raped at 16 by a 21-year-old man.